tfrat/lidar/README.md

 Go to the [Point Cloud Library website](http://pointclouds.org/downloads/) and follow the installation instructions.
 Make sure to install the required dependencies.

-Once the installation has been completed navigate to the source directory and enter the following commands to generate an executable:
+Once the installation has been completed navigate to the source directory of this project and enter the following commands to generate an executable:

 mkdir build